lekoshimura/recipes/README.md

 # Recupera arquivos do repository.
 As diferenças no staging area e working directory são sobrescritas.
 CUIDADO: não há como recuperar as diferenças que foram sobrescritas!
 $ git reset --hard

+# Merge branch1 into the the currently checked-out
+$ git merge branch1

+# Restore your files to their state before you started the merge
+$ git merge --abort

+# Compare a commit to its parent.
+Useful when "git log" return commit sfrom several branches and you don´t know what is the parent commit of commit_id.
+$ git show commit_id
 ```